Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: Abstract

 \section{Abstract}

-Parkinson's disease (PD) is a progressive neurological disorder that impacts the quality of life significantly, making in-home monitoring of motor symptoms such as Freezing of Gait (FoG) critical.
-However, existing symptom monitoring technologies are power-hungry, rely on extensive amounts of labeled data, and operate in controlled settings.
-These shortcomings limit real-world deployment of the technology.
-This work presents \textit{LIFT-PD}\footnote{The source code is available at: \href{https://github.com/shovito66/LIFT-PD}{https://github.com/shovito66/LIFT-PD}}, a computationally-efficient self-supervised learning framework for real-time FoG detection.
-Our method combines self-supervised pre-training on unlabeled data with a novel \textit{differential hopping windowing} technique to learn from limited labeled instances.
-An opportunistic \textit{model activation} module further minimizes the power consumption by selectively activating the deep learning module only during active periods.
-Extensive experimental results show that LIFT-PD achieves a 7.25\% increase in precision and 4.4\% improvement in accuracy compared to supervised models while using as low as 40\% of the labeled training data used for supervised learning.
-Additionally, the model activation module reduces inference time by up to 67\% compared to continuous inference.
-LIFT-PD paves the way for practical, energy-efficient, and unobtrusive in-home monitoring of PD patients with minimal labeling requirements.
+Parkinson’s disease (PD) significantly affects patients' quality of life through debilitating motor symptoms, such as Freezing of Gait (FoG).
+Continuous, in-home monitoring of FoG is essential for timely clinical intervention but remains challenging due to high power consumption, annotation cost, and the controlled environments required by current wearables.
+We introduce \textit{LIFT-PD}\footnote{The source code is available at: \href{https://github.com/shovito66/LIFT-PD}{https://github.com/shovito66/LIFT-PD}}, a novel self-supervised learning (SSL) framework for real-time, patient-independent FoG detection that uniquely utilizes a single waist-worn accelerometer—an approach traditionally considered less optimal due to weaker gait signatures.
+LIFT-PD leverages SSL on unlabeled data collected from uncontrolled, real-world settings and employs a novel Differential Hopping Windowing Technique (DHWT) to address gait variability and dataset imbalance.
+Additionally, an opportunistic inference module selectively activates the deep learning model only during patient movement, significantly reducing power consumption and enabling continuous monitoring ($>$48 hours).
+Experimental results show that LIFT-PD achieves a 7.25\% increase in precision and 4.4\% improvement in accuracy compared to supervised and semi-supervised baseline models while requiring approximately 40\% fewer labeled training samples.
+Evaluations across diverse patient characteristics—including severity, medication state, age, and gender—confirm the model’s robustness and clinical applicability, positioning LIFT-PD as a practical, energy-efficient, and scalable solution for continuous real-world FoG monitoring in PD.